TerminatingCoder101/Cardaroo/README.md

 Welcome to Cardaroo!
-Your personalized flashcard study helper integrated with OpenAI's ChatGPT!
+Your personalized flashcard study helper integrated with Gemini 2.5 Flash!